lloesche/valheim-server-docker/README.md

 # Updates
-The container will check for Valheim server updates every 15 minutes.
+By default the container will check for Valheim server updates every 15 minutes.
 If an update is found it is downloaded and the server restarted.
+This interval can be changed using the `UPDATE_INTERVAL` environment variable.

 # Backups